Find Affordable College Courses

 Read full report on Instructional Media Design at Missouri State University - Springfield

-University of Central Missouri landed the #6 spot in the 2023 rankings for the most popular graduate certificate instructional media design programs.
-Located in the distant town of Warrensburg, UCM is a public college with a large student population.
+University of Central Missouri did quite well in this year’s ranking of the most popular places for instructional media design students to get a graduate certificate.
+It came in at #6 on the list.
+Located in the distant town of Warrensburg, UCM is a public school with a fairly large student population.

 Women make up 67% of the instructional media majors at the school.